Gas safety and servicing

 The National Grid may need to come to your property to make sure it is safe.
 Once they’ve done this, it’s likely that we’ll need to send out a gas engineer.
 The engineer will check all your gas appliances – when they are sure everything is safe, they will switch the gas supply back on.

-To help reduce the chances of you having to deal with a gas emergency, we are legally required to carry out safety checks on gas appliances like boilers and fires at least once a year.
-We’ll write to you to let you know when your gas service is due, and we’ll do our best to make sure we give you an appointment at a time that’s convenient for you.
-We do have some early evening and Saturday appointments – please contact us to check.
+To help reduce the chances of you having to deal with a gas emergency, we're legally required to carry out safety checks on gas appliances like boilers and fires at least once a year.
+We’ll write to you to let you know when your gas service is due.
+We’ll do our best to make sure we give you an appointment at a time that’s convenient for you.
+If you're unable to make your appointment contact us as soon as possible.

-It’s really important that you keep the appointment and let our engineers service your gas appliances, both for your safety and that of your neighbours.
-If you have a pre-paid meter, you’ll need to make sure there is credit on it at the time of the service.
+It’s really important that you keep the appointment and let our engineers service your gas appliances, both for your safety and your neighbours.
+If you have a pre-paid meter, you’ll need to make sure there is credit on it at the time of the service - for both gas and electricity.
+We have to carry out these checks at all homes where there is a gas supply, even if you don't use gas appliances.

 When the engineer carries out the service, they will check that your heating and hot water systems are working efficiently.
-They will also check to see whether anything needs upgrading.
+They'll also check to see whether anything needs upgrading.
+Once they've completed the gas service you'll be sent a gas safety certificate (called a CP12) - this will usually arrive in the post within 28 days.

-If we arrive for your appointment and cannot access your property, either because you are not there or because you will not let the engineer in, you will be charged a fee of £10.
+If we arrive for your appointment and can't access your property, either because you're not there or because you won't let the engineer in, you will be charged a fee of £10.
 We’ll also leave a letter explaining how to arrange a further appointment.
-If you do not contact us within five working days of the date on the letter, we will start County Court proceeding and apply for an injunction to access your home.
-You could be faced with a very large bill if you do not provide access to your home and allow the servicing to be done: legal costs will be around £1,000, and we will seek to recover this from you.
-This may seem harsh, but unserviced gas appliances can be very dangerous, to you and those who live near you.
+If you don't contact us within five working days of the date on the letter, we'll start County Court proceedings and apply for an injunction to access your home.
+You could be faced with a very large bill if you don't provide access to your home and allow the servicing to be done.
+Legal costs will be around £1,500 and we'll seek to recover this from you.
+This may seem harsh, but unserviced gas appliances can be very dangerous, to you and people who live near you.